RobbieKiwi/RandCraft/README.md

 - Normal, Uniform, Beta, Gamma + any other parametric continuous distribution from scipy.stats
 - Discrete
 - DiracDelta
-- Anonymous distribution functions based on a provided sampler function
+- Gaussian kde distribution from provided observations
 - Mixture distributions
-- ...more coming soon!
+- Anonymous distribution functions based on a provided sampler function

 Distributions can all be combined arbitrarily with addition and subtraction.
 The library will simplify the new distribution analytically where possible, and use numerical approaches otherwise.